boyter/boyter.org/content/posts/2016-08-17-types-testing-software-engineering.md

 _Functional_

 Functional tests generally consist of stories focused around the users ability to perform actions or use cases checking if functionality works.
-An example would be &#8220;can the user save the document with changes&#8221;.
+An example would be "can the user save the document with changes".

 Installation